hashicorp/terraform-provider-azuread/docs/resources/service_principal_password.md

 The following arguments are supported:

+* `keepers` - (Optional) A map of arbitrary key/value pairs that will force recreation of the password when they change, enabling password rotation based on external conditions such as a rotating timestamp.
+Changing this forces a new resource to be created.
 * `service_principal_id` - (Required) The object ID of the service principal for which this password should be created.
 Changing this field forces a new resource to be created.

 ## Attributes Reference